jedick/noteworthy-differences/README.md

 <details>
 <summary>Stage 1: Development</summary>

-All scripts and output files are in the `development` directory (except for the first iteration of the heuristic alignment, which is saved under `production`).
+All scripts and output files are in the `development` directory (except for the first round of the heuristic alignment, which is saved under `production`).
 Run the pipeline with different Main Pages (step 1) to make the training and test sets.
 Skip the Alignment step for evaluations with the test set.